Akshat2403/EchoApp/README.md

 - Complete any additional fields or settings required, such as specifying the desired output format or adjusting audio quality.
 - Once you have filled in all the necessary details, initiate the upload process.
 - The video will be converted to audio based on the provided settings, and the audio file will be generated.
+- On completion you will redirected to your profile page

 7. To comment on an audio file in Echo, please follow these steps: